top of page

 Girl kissing dog.

-Do you follow the KISS principle?
-For those who don’t know, it’s short for 'keep it simple, stupid' (yes, there's a comma before 'stupid').
+Are you a KISS fan?
+(And no, I don't mean the band!)
+For those who don’t know, KISS is short for 'keep it simple, stupid' (yes, there's a comma before 'stupid').
 Like Plain English, it favours clarity, concision, simple language and active voice.

 When we were at school or university, we were taught to impress with big words, long sentences and passive voice (because formality and objectivity were the name of the game, right?).
 And it made us look smarter to our professors and peers.

-But in the real world, formal language is like tough meat that won’t break down, no matter how long you cook it.
-Which is why you should avoid it in newsletters, website copy or emails.
+But in the real world, formal, overwrought language is like tough meat that won’t break down – no matter how long you cook it.
+Which is why you should avoid it in newsletters, website copy, blogs, manuals or emails.

 So here are some repeat offenders – and KISS alternatives you can use: